S1ro1/VideoSuperResolutionNet/README.md

 This repository contains the code for my Bachelor's Thesis on Video Super Resolution using Optical Flow and Deformable Convolutions.
 The thesis is available TODO

 To install the required dependencies, run `pip install -r requirements.txt`.
-The code was tested with Python 3.10.12.
-After installing dependencies, installing mmcv is required with `mim install mmcv`
+The code was tested with Python 3.10.12 on Linux and Python 3.9.15 on Windows 11.
+After installing dependencies, installing mmcv is required with `mim install mmcv-full`

-Source code for training is available in the `src` directory, and the code for evaluation is available in the `eval` directory.
+Source code for training is available in the `src` directory, and the code for evaluation is available in the `scripts` directory.
 To download the weights for the models run `bash download_weights.sh` which will create a Weights folder in the root folder.
-To download the weights for the RAFT model run `bash ./download_models.sh` inside `scripts/RAFT` directory, which will create a models folder inside.
+To download the weights for the RAFT model run `bash download_models.sh` inside `scripts/RAFT` directory, which will create a models folder inside.

 ## Evaluation